Lumbar Disc Herniation and Sciatica: How Physiotherapy Can Help You Recover

 Numbness or weakness in the leg or foot

-Pain that worsens when sitting, bending, or coughing
+Pain aggravated by sitting, bending, coughing, or sneezing

-The good news: most people improve with physiotherapy.
+The good news: most patients improve significantly with physiotherapy.

 Treatment typically focuses on four main areas: